Investing

 Amanda Lee

 Amanda Lee has been a freelance lifestyle writer for 10 years.
 She is the former Managing Editor of Toronto.com, which is owned by the Toronto Star.
 Her bylines have appeared in major Canadian publications, including the Toronto Star, WestJet Magazine and Today's Parent.
-As a freelance copywriter and editor, Amanda has written branded content for a number of clients, balancing editorial voice with the brand's messaging.
-She is currently working with RBC Ventures, creating digital content that aligns with the Royal Bank of Canada's 15 different ventures.
 Amanda is enrolled in an MFA in Creative Nonfiction at King's College and working on her first book.